 5) Ask Your Veterinarian

-Some cats no matter how many times you try to get them used to their carrier and travel they will still become very stressed or even nausous.
-That’s when you want to look towards your Veterinarian for help there are some over the counter remedies that can help along with prescriptions medications that can help your little one calm down.
+Some cats no matter how many times you try to get them used to their carrier and travel they will still become very stressed or even nauseous.
+That’s when you want to look towards your Veterinarian for help there are some over the counter remedies that can help along with prescription medications that can help your little one calm down.

 6) Travel Precautions